raspberrypilearning/python-web-server-with-flask/en/step_2.md

 --- task ---

-Open a terminal or command prompt window, and make a new directory called `webapp` for your project.
+Open a terminal or command prompt window, and use the `mkdir` command to create a new directory called `webapp`.

 ```bash
 mkdir webapp